matbdev/matbdev/README.md

 I'm constantly improving, focusing on these areas to grow as a Full-Stack Engineer and Data Scientist:

-- **Modern Web Development:** Deepening knowledge in Node.js and React for Full-Stack development.
+- **Modern Web Development:** Deepening knowledge in TypeScript, Node.js and Next.js for Full-Stack development.
-- **Game Dev:** Starting my journey with the Godot engine.
 - **Security:** Learning about DevSecOps practices and tools.
 - **Languages:** Strengthening my foundations in Java (at university).